How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 What are your plans together?
 Do you have plans?
 Are you going to be in a long-distance relationship for a long time, or are you planning for one of you to move so you can be together?
 Or are you happy the way it is for now?

-It’s ok if you are, and both of you must be on the same page.
-You know where you both stand so that you can emotionally prepare and feel comfortable with where you’re both at on this journey of the LDR.
+It’s ok if you are, and you must be on the same page.
+You know where you both stand so that you can emotionally prepare and feel comfortable with where you’re both on this LDR journey.

 The next point leads to another issue, which is Making Plans.
 So relationship goals are more of a global picture of what will happen with a relationship.